Payment entry transactions

 The entry of this code and its mandatory nature are determined at the level of the payment entry transaction setup.

-If it is not the case, the value that will be suggested is the value defined at the BP level (BP record setup).
+If it is not the case, the value that is suggested is the value defined at the BP level (BP record setup).

 This value is retrieved in the bank files (AFB160, AFB320, SEPA Credit Transfer).